DarianTse/FNN-GA/README.md

 Contains the behaviour of the LifeForm via providing inputs and retrieving outputs from the neural network.

-Inputs[8] - closest energy orb x and y, closest danger orb x and y, current move vec x and y, angle between lifeform and closest energy orb, angle between lifeform and closest danger orb
+Inputs[16] - closest energy orb x and y, closest danger orb x and y, current move vec x and y, angle between lifeform and closest energy orb, angle between lifeform and closest danger orb
+The x and y of the 4 corners of the danger zone(purple rectangle)

 Outputs[0] - Left turn rate